So… you’ve just started blogging and you’re ready to learn how to get the best Keywords for SEO?

 This is my exact process for choosing the Keyword for my post.

-- I only choose on ONE Keyword per post (the search engines will naturally rank you for other keywords you’ve used in your article, don’t worry).
+- I usually choose only ONE Keyword per post (the search engines will naturally rank you for other keywords you’ve used in your article, don’t worry).

-- I use this Keyword as my SEO Title, in my URL for the post, as a Headline (H1 , H2 or H3 Tag) within the post and as the title of my first image in the post.
+- I use this Keyword in my SEO Title, in my URL for the post, as a Headline (H1, H2 or H3 Tag) within the post and as the title of my first image in the post.

-- I use my Keyword Search tool to find a number of great Keywords.
+- I use Jaaxy, my Keyword Search tool to find a number of great Keywords.

-- I sort my data in order of LOWEST to HIGHEST COMPETITION
+- I sort my data in order of LOWEST to HIGHEST QSR (Competitors for that exact keyword phrase)

 - I choose a keyword that has a minimum of 50+ Monthly Searches